Cat Fights: What Every Cat Owner Needs To Know

 How To Prevent Fighting

 Cat fights are a natural behavior, but that doesn’t mean they’re welcome behavior.
-Cats can inflict serious injuries on each other, and everyone will be safer and happier if cats could keep their cool.
+Cats can inflict serious injuries on each other, and everyone will be safer and happier if cats can keep their cool.
 Preventing conflicts from happening in the first place should be your priority.
 Here are a few tips to keep the peace.

 Spay and Neuter: Intact male cats are the biggest culprits when it comes to starting fights, and a female cat in heat can spark a serious rivalry.
 Spaying and neutering greatly reduce aggression in cats.